Regularisation of Currents with Mass Control and Singular Morse Inequalities: Introduction

 $T_m \geq \gamma - \varepsilon_m \, \omega$, for some sequence $\varepsilon_m \downarrow 0$, \\

 and the Lelong numbers satisfy: $\displaystyle \nu(T, \, x)-\frac{n}{m} \leq \nu(T_m, \, x) \leq \nu(T, \, x), x\in X.$ \\

-What this theorem does not specify, however, is whether there exist regularisations $T_m\rightarrow T$ with analytic singularities having the extra property that the growth in $m$ of the masses of the wedge-power currents $T_m^q$ (Monge-Amp\`ere currents) is under control.
-In other words, $V{\cal I}(mT)=\{\varphi_m=-\infty\}$ being the polar set of $T_m$, we would like to control the growth rate of the quantities: \\
+What this theorem does not specify, however, is whether there exist regularisations $T_m\rightarrow T$ with analytic singularities having the extra property that the growth in $m$ of the masses of the wedge-power currents $T_m^k$ (Monge-Amp\`ere currents) is under control.
+In other words, we would like to control the growth rate of the quantities: \\